rust-lang/rust/src/doc/rustc-dev-guide/src/diagnostics/diagnostic-structs.md

 }
 ```

-Unlike `SessionDiagnostic`, `SessionSubdiagnostic` can be applied to structs or
+Unlike `Diagnostic`, `Subdiagnostic` can be applied to structs or
 enums.
 Attributes that are placed on the type for structs are placed on each
 variants for enums (or vice versa).
-Each `SessionSubdiagnostic` should have one
+Each `Subdiagnostic` should have one
 attribute applied to the struct or each variant, one of:

 - `#[label(..)]` for defining a label